jake314159/SwarmSimulator/readme.md

 --RoundN <NUMBER_OF_ROUNDS>
     Specified the run time in terms of the number of evolution rounds to use Takes precedence over the '--RunTime' argument

+--jsonDir <DIR>
+    Specifies the directory where the json output should be saved to (the output of the GA)
 ```